-A not-for-profit organization needs to have a succession plan in place to ensure the continued existence of the organization during transitions of the trustees, in the same way that a for-profit business puts these plans into place.
-Many not-for-profit organizations have a board of volunteer trustees that interact with the staff and make governing decisions that are in the best interest of the organization.
-Staff is usually comprised of an Executive Director (or President and CEO), a marketing and development person, a bookkeeper, and an administrative assistant.
+A not-for-profit organization needs to have a succession plan in place to ensure the continued existence of the organization during transitions of the board members, in the same way that a for-profit business puts these plans into place.

 Not-for-profit organizations have a board of directors in addition to management staff.
 While attention is often focused on management succession planning, it is also important to also develop a succession plan for the Board of Directors/Trustees.
 Succession planning for the board includes regularly recruiting new active members of the community that share your passion and mission, as well as implementing a plan for succession including term limits, emeritus positions, elections, etc.